-Our Engineering programs in the Cincinnati region are designed for big time fun!
-Your child will love getting hands on with a different project every week, like building, testing and modifying a machine or bridge using K’NEX® pieces or LEGO® bricks.
-Watch your child’s creativity soar as he or she constructs these complex creations with a partner and challenges other teams to friendly games and competitions.
-It’s a fantastic way for your son or daughter to tackle challenges just like an engineer and acquire important 21st century skills along the way!
+Sylvan’s Engineering courses in the Cincinnati region make learning fun!
+Your child will have a blast diving into a new hands-on project each week, like designing, testing and redesigning machines and bridges using LEGO® bricks or K’NEX® pieces.
+Watch your child’s creativity flourish and confidence soar as he or she teams up with a partner to build these cool structures and participates in fun games and friendly competitions with other students.
+It’s a fantastic way for your child to learn how to problem-solve just like an engineer and get equipped with 21st century skills in the process!

-Beyond being big on fun, our Engineering programs in the Cincinnati region are also designed to equip your child with valuable STEM (science, technology, engineering and math) abilities.
-Through creative activities, immersive learning and group collaboration, your child will build valuable problem solving and critical thinking competencies that can make a lasting impact both academically and personally!▼
+It’s no secret that Sylvan’s Engineering courses in the Cincinnati region are fun, but did you know that they also help equip your child with valuable STEM (science, technology, engineering and math) skills?
+Via hands-on projects and collaborative group work, your son or daughter will acquire important critical thinking and problem solving abilities that can make a positive impact both inside and outside of the classroom.▼

 Attention all Aspiring Engineers

 From building sophisticated structures to testing, deconstructing and redesigning them all over again with a better solution, your child will be thinking and problem solving like a real engineer!
 Our interactive courses are a great way for your aspiring inventor to get to grips with science, engineering and architectural concepts while activating his or her creativity and imagination in the process.
 Parents can also have fun learning about the cool new things students learned in class through our regular email communication.
 We’ll also send a sneak peek of next week’s project so your family can get excited for the next activity!